An in-person intro can be harrowing. But thanks to the internet & our advice, you can put your best foot forward and write a great introduction email.

 Source: Unsplash/Charles Deluvio

-In 2020, over 300 billion emails get sent every day, which tells us that the electronic version of good old-fashioned post won’t be going out of style soon.
-There are many reasons to love email, especially when you need to introduce yourself, so we’ve rounded up a few advantages of introducing yourself in an email.
+In 2023, over 345 billion emails are sent every day.
+Every year, that number gets quite a bit larger (in 2022, it was 333 billion).
+This tells us that the electronic version of the good old-fashioned post won’t be going out of style soon.
+There are many reasons to love email, especially when you need to introduce yourself, so we’ve rounded up a few advantages to introducing yourself in an email.

 1. Emails Aren’t So Intrusive